-Ontario dairy cows provide milk all year round.
-There is a good chance the milk you buy at the store comes from a farm in Ontario.
+Canadian dairy cows provide milk year round.
+There is a good chance the milk you buy at the store comes from a farm in Canada.
 When you buy local food, you support farmers and rural communities so they can keep producing high quality, affordable food we can all enjoy.

 Different varieties of cow’s milk

 Lactose-free or lactose-reduced milk: Lactose is the natural sugar found in milk.
 Some people have lactose intolerance, which is when you cannot digest lactose.
 People with lactose intolerance who want to drink milk can have lactose-free or lactose-reduced milk.
 Both types of milk have the same nutrients as regular milk.